Last Modified March 11, 2016

 Where one of the seats in the vehicle will be used for three passengers it must measure no less than 48 inches across (between the nearest interior fittings on either side).

 All vehicles require testing, regardless of age.
-You must make an appointment at one of our council-appointed testing stations - the details of these can be found in our appplication pack.
+You must make an appointment at one of our council-appointed testing stations - the details of these can be found in our application pack.

-There are no restrictions on the colour of a vehicle but the paintwork must be clean and in good condition.
+The vehicle must be clean and in good condition.

 The interior must be clean and in good condition.
 All vehicles must be provided with a fire extinguisher and first aid kit.